 Previously we learned about a tool in Ruby’s standard library called un.
-After some consideration it occurred to me some might wonder, “How does this work?”.
+After some consideration it occurred to me some might wonder, “How does this work?”

 Articles about Technical Report

-Ruby is well known as a language that is easy to use from the surface but is very
+Ruby is well known as a language that is easy to use from the surface but is

 deep and complex underneath.
 That’s what we know and love about it.